hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 Generally for any differential expression analysis, it is useful to investigate functional enrichment and pathways associated with the DEGs using freely available web-based tools.
 Popular tools frequently used for such analyses include gProfiler, Revigo, and GeneMANIA.

 ## Functional enrichment tools
 There are a plethora of functional enrichment tools available to choose from; however, many of these tools query databases with information about gene function and interactions.
-The ability of these tools to query databases for gene function is due to the use of a consistent vocabulary used by independent databases to describe gene function.
+The ability of these tools to query databases for gene function is due to the use of a consistent vocabulary by independent databases to describe gene function.
 This vocabulary was established by the Gene Ontology project, and the words in the vocabulary are referred to as Gene Ontology (GO) terms.

 ### Gene Ontology project

 "The Gene Ontology project is a collaborative effort to address the need for consistent descriptions of gene products across databases" [[1](geneontology.org/page/documentation)].
-The Gene Ontology Consortium maintains the GO terms, and these GO terms are incorporated into gene annotations in many of the popular repositories for animal, plant, and microbial genomes ([collaborating databases](http://geneontology.org/page/go-consortium-contributors-list)).
+The [Gene Ontology Consortium](http://geneontology.org/page/go-consortium-contributors-list) maintains the GO terms, and these GO terms are incorporated into gene annotations in many of the popular repositories for animal, plant, and microbial genomes.
 Tools that investigate **enrichment of biological functions or interactions** can query these databases for GO terms associated with a list of genes to determine whether any GO terms associated with particular functions or interactions are enriched in the gene set.
 Therefore, to best use and interpret the results from these functional analysis tools, it is helpful to have a good understanding of the GO terms themselves.

 ### GO terms